reselect/Reselect/CONTRIBUTING.md

 ### Your First Code Contribution :point_up:

 Looking for a good place to start contributing?
-Look through these `beginner` and `help-wanted` issues:
+Look through these `beginner` and `help wanted` issues:
 - [Beginner Issues]() - issues that should only require a few lines of code and minimal testing.
 - [Help Wanted Issues](https://github.com/reselect/Reselect/labels/help%20wanted) - issues that are more involved than `beginner` issues.